vllimonad/To-Do-List/README.md

 # To Do List
-An iOS application developed to help users manage and organize their tasks and responsibilities efficiently.
+An iOS application that was developed to help users manage and organize their tasks and responsibilities efficiently.

 User can add, delete and mark as done tasks.